Nemzeti Bajnokság I: 1980-2000

 Due to the collapse of communism, Hungarian football clubs lost the support of the state.
 Therefore, many clubs were faced with financial problems the effects of which are still present in Hungarian football.
 However, the 1990s were still dominated by the 'traditional' clubs of the championships such as Ferencváros, MTK and Újpest.
-Ferencváros always finished in the top three, except for the 1993–94 season, when they finished 4th.
-The financial problems affected the performance of the clubs outside the Hungarian League as well.
-Hungarian clubs could not compete with their European counterparts.
-Moreover, the Bosman ruling also had a deep impact on the Hungarian League.
-Since big European clubs could invest loads of money into football, clubs from the Eastern Bloc were restricted to employing only home nationals.
+Ferencváros finished in the top three for every season of the decade, except for the 1993–94 season, when they finished 4th.
+The green and whites added 3 championships to their tally throughout the '90's decade.